dalibyte/VisionChat/README.md

 # VisionChat
-📸🤖 Image to Text QA: Extract questions from any image and get instant answers using ChatGPT.
+📸🤖 Image to Text QA: Extract questions from any image and get instant answers using VisionChat.
 Unleash the power of OCR and AI on your images and get things done faster! 🌟💬

 # Image to Text Question Answering

-This project uses OCR (Optical Character Recognition) to extract text from images, identifies any questions in the text, and fetches the answers using the OpenAI GPT model.
+This project uses OCR (Optical Character Recognition) to extract text from images, identify any questions in the text, and fetch the answers using the OpenAI GPT model.

 ## Prerequisites